dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 * ::Offline Creation:: allows creating DIDs without any on-chain transactions.
 * Aggregator Beacons can aggregate any number of updates from any number of DID controllers in one Bitcoin transaction.
-* ::Non-repudiation:: is provided by - and *"::Late Publishing::"* is avoided by - ensuring 100% valid coverage of the entire update history without gaps or ambiguity.
+* ::Non-Repudiation:: is provided by - and *"::Late Publishing::"* is avoided by - ensuring 100% valid coverage of the entire update history without gaps or ambiguity.
 * Public disclosure of DID documents can be avoided by using ::Sidecar:: delivery of the necessary DID history along with the DID itself.